Building Healthier Communities

 Identifying and meeting the needs of the communities we serve

 In an effort to improve the health of the communities we serve, Olathe Medical Center and Miami County Medical Center assessed their health needs.
-Both hospitals are now working with local partners to create and implement a Community Health Improvement Plan to meet the needs identified in the health assessment.
+Both hospitals then worked with local partners to create Community Health Improvement Plans to meet the needs identified in the health assessments.
+The plans will be implemented in 2014.

 COMMUNITY OUTREACH SERVICES: